infiniticio/docs.infinitic.io/src/pages/docs/services/implementation.md

 {% /codes %}

+The `@Name` annotation must be used on the Service interface (not on the Service implementation).

-## Task Name
+### Task Name

 The name of the task is used to identify the method that the Service Executor will execute.

-By default, **the task name is the name of the method**.
+By default, the task name is the name of the method.

-To ensure backward compatibility with ongoing messages, the name of the tasks must not change after the Service Executors have been deployed.
+To ensure backward compatibility with ongoing messages,

-If you want to decouple this name from the underlying implementation, for example if you want to rename the method, you can use an `@Name` annotation.

 {% callout type="warning" %}

-The `@Name` annotation must be used on the Service interface (not on the Service implementation).
+the task names must not change after the Service Executors have been deployed.
 {% /callout %}

+If you want to decouple this name from the underlying implementation, for example if you want to rename the method, you can use an `@Name` annotation.

 {% codes %}